 Also, make sure you have travel insurance, and don’t scrimp on it either!
 We recommend World Nomads for their good adventure travel coverage.
 The other option you can check out is SafetyWing, although their coverage for adventure travel is minimal.

-If you’re planning on driving a motorbike through Vietnam, it’s important that you have the right type of licence for it in order for your insurance to fully cover you.
+If you’re planning on driving a motorbike through Vietnam, it’s important that you have the right type of license for it in order for your insurance to fully cover you.

 Motorbikes Available in Vietnam